Oluwajobs/oluwajobaa/_portfolio/5-WRF.md

   * **For surface variables:** Use "[ERA Interim atmospheric model analysis for surface](https://rda.ucar.edu/datasets/ds627.0/index.html#cgi-bin/datasets/getWebList?dsnum=627.0&action=customize&disp=&gindex=9)" group.

 * Downloading the files.
   * Pick "[Faceted Browse](https://rda.ucar.edu/datasets/ds627.0/index.html#cgi-bin/datasets/getWebList?dsnum=627.0&action=customize&disp=&gindex=6)" and enter the time period of interest.
 The files are huge (over 100 MB each) so only download the time period needed.
-Case of Paris: Time period - July 19th to August 10th, 2018.
   * Use download option 2 that generates a Unix script to read them all using wget.
-  * Copy the contents and paste them in a new file created in `$RCAC_SCRATCH` using `vi <name_of_script>` where `<name_of_script> : Wget-City-sfc.sh or Wget-City-sfc.sh` (personal convention).
+  * Copy the contents and paste them in a new file created in `$RCAC_SCRATCH` using `vi <name_of_script>`.
 Within the file, update the NCAR password.
   * Make the file executable using `chmod 755 <name_of_script>`.
 Although mine worked regardless.
   * Note that this is a `.csh` script so run it using `csh Wget-City-atm.sh` but save it as `.sh` nonetheless.
 When I create a `.csh` type file, the text gets pasted with a `#` comment sign in front of every line.
 Then move the downloaded files to a separate folder and `pwd` the location for next step.
+  * Possible wget error: `HTTP request sent, awaiting response...
+403 Forbidden`.

 ## Step 1b: [UNGRIB](http://www2.mmm.ucar.edu/wrf/OnLineTutorial/Basics/UNGRIB/index.php).